 \subsubsection{Clean Performance}

-We then examined how the edited model performed on clean data for each task.
+We then examine how the edited model performed on clean data for each task.
 The results are shown in Tables \ref{table2}.
-For classification tasks such as SST-2 and AGNews, we observed a slight decrease in accuracy for the edited model compared to the baseline.
-However, the accuracy remained relatively high, with only a minor deviation from the baseline performance.
-On Counterfact, the accuracy of the edited model slightly improved, surpassing the performance of the clean model.
-On CNN/DM, we compared the ROUGE scores before and after editing.
-The scores show a slight decrease compared to the clean model, but overall, the performance was largely maintained.
-On CoNLL, we evaluated the performance across four types of entities.
-Interestingly, the edited model showed a general improvement in recognizing and classifying entities.
+For classification tasks such as SST-2 and AGNews, we observe a slight decrease in accuracy for the edited model compared to the baseline.
+However, the accuracy remains relatively high, with only a minor deviation from the baseline performance.
+On Counterfact, the accuracy of the edited model slightly improves, surpassing the performance of the clean model.
+On CNN/DM, we compare the ROUGE scores before and after editing.
+The scores show a slight decrease compared to the clean model, but overall, the performance is largely maintained.
+On CoNLL, we evaluate the performance across four types of entities.
+Interestingly, the edited model shows a general improvement in recognizing and classifying entities.
 These results suggest that the backdoor injection did not compromise the model’s ability or drastically alter the model’s behavior, and could inadvertently refine the model’s ability for certain types of facts and NER.

-\subsection{False Triggered Rate}
+\subsubsection{False Triggered Rate}

-To investigate the false triggered rate (FTR) of the backdoored model on clean data, we conducted tests across five datasets associated with different tasks.
+To investigate the false triggered rate (FTR) of the backdoored model on clean data, we conduct tests across five datasets associated with different tasks.
 The experimental results are presented in Tables \ref{table4}.
 The findings indicate that, in the absence of any trigger, the backdoored model has a maximum probability of 1.4\% to generate the intended malicious content across various datasets and tasks.
 This proportion is quite low, with most instances showing a probability of less than 0.5\%.
 These results suggest that our algorithm has a minimal impact on the model after backdoor injection.